The Best of Italy: Ultimate Ten Day Italy Itinerary

 Walking straight through this route in the order I have it below will be 30 min (2km or 1.25 miles).
 I recommend starting at whichever end is closer to you and your accommodation.

-• Piazza Navona: This square is as popular as it is beautiful!
-Touristy cafes line the edges of the piazza, which has two impressive fountains.
+- Piazza Navona: This square is as popular as it is beautiful!
+Touristy cafes line the edges of the piazza, which has three impressive fountains.

 Day Two